akumore/java_console_Application/README.md

 # Deployment

+Make sure your public key is available on the staging server in `/home/usr/alfred_mueller/.ssh/authorized_keys2`

 * `mmode enable alfred_mueller`: enable the maintenance mode on the server, so nine does not get bugged
 * `git push <staging|production> <git ref>` push the code
 * `mmode disable alfred_mueller`: disable the maintenance mode on the server